laanwj/etna_viv/doc/hardware.md

 Operations
 -----------

 Modules are programmed and kicked off using state updates, queued through the FE.
+Except for 2D/3D primitive rendering, which is kicked off directly through a FE command.

-The GC320 technical manual [1] described quite a few operations, but only for the 2D part (DE).
+The GC320 technical manual [1] describes quite a few operations, but only for the 2D part (DE).

 Hands-on Workshop: Graphics Development on the i.MX 6 Series [2] has some tips specific to programming Vivante 3D hardware, including OpenCL, but is very high level.